+The limitation of the method above is its applicability only to the expressions such that their corresponding SMCs contain one irreducible subset of states, i.e. the existence of exactly one stationary state is required.
+If an SMC contains several irreducible subsets of states then several steady states may exist which depend on the initial PMF.
+There is an analytical method to determine the stable states for SMCs of this kind as well [44].
 Note that, for every expression, the underlying SMC has by definition only one initial PMF (that at the time moment 0), hence, the stationary state will be only one in this case too.
-The general steady-state probability will be calculated as a sum of the stationary probabilities of the irreducible subsets of states weighted by the probabilities to enter these subsets starting from the initial state and walking through some transient states.
+The general steady-state probability is calculated as a sum of the stationary probabilities of the irreducible subsets of states weighted by the probabilities to enter these subsets starting from the initial state and walking through some transient states.
 It is worth to apply the method only to the systems with similar subprocesses.

-Before calculating stationary probabilities, we can further reduce the quotient underlying SMC, using the algorithm from [39, 3, 4] that eliminates vanishing states from the corresponding EDTMC and thereby decreases the size of its TPM.
-For SMCs reduction we can also apply an analogue of the deterministic barrier partitioning method from [22] for semi-Markov processes (SMPs), which allows one to perform quicker the first passage-time analysis.
-Another option is the method of stochastic state classes from [28] for generalized SMPs (GSMPs) reduction, which allows one to simplify transient performance analysis (the analysis based on the transient probabilities of being in the states of GSMPs).
+Before calculating stationary probabilities, we can further reduce the quotient underlying SMC, using the algorithm from [56, 3, 4] that eliminates vanishing states from the corresponding EDTMC and thereby decreases the size of its TPM.
+For SMCs reduction we can also apply an analogue of the deterministic barrier partitioning method from [30] for semi-Markov processes (SMPs), which allows one to perform quicker the first passage-time analysis.
+Another option is the method of stochastic state classes from [38] for generalized SMPs (GSMPs) reduction, allowing one to simplify transient performance analysis (based on the transient probabilities of being in the states of GSMPs).